Tightness criteria for random compact sets of cadlag paths: Main results

 \subsection{Introduction}

 A central theme in probability theory is the weak convergence in law of stochastic processes, the canonical example of which is the rescaling of random walks to Brownian motion and, more generally, to $\alpha$-stable processes.
 The modern perspective is to treat a stochastic process as a single random variable, a random path, and to consider convergence in terms of probability laws on the space of all possible paths of the process.
-Paths are usually assumed to be \emph{{\cadlag}} i.e.~right-continuous with left limits, with time domain $[0,\infty)$ and values in some Polish space $M$.
-The space $D_{[0,\infty)}(M)$ of such paths is often equipped with Skorohod's J1 topology, which is commonly known as `the' Skorohod topology.
-For real valued processes, the slightly weaker Skorohod M1 topology is sometimes required instead e.g.~\cite{Whi02,DGM24}.
+Paths are usually assumed to be \emph{{\cadlag}}, that is, right-continuous with left limits, with time domain $[0,\infty)$ and values in some Polish space $M$.
+The space $D_{[0,\infty)}(M)$ of such paths is often equipped with Skorokhod's J1 topology, which is commonly known as `the' Skorokhod topology.
+For real-valued processes, the slightly weaker Skorokhod M1 topology is sometimes required instead; see, e.g., \cite{Whi02,DGM24}.
 Proofs of weak convergence typically involve establishing that (1) a sequence of probability laws on the space of all paths is tight and (2) has a unique weak cluster point; the classical works \cite{EK86} and \cite{Bil99} are standard references for this approach.
 For this reason, tightness criteria are of central importance.

 The introduction of the Brownian web \cite{FINR04} started interest in random variables that are not a single random path, but rather a random compact \emph{set of} paths.
 The framework for doing so established by \cite{FINR04} for the Brownian web (often known as `the Brownian web topology') treats continuous paths.
 More recently random compact sets whose elements are paths with jumps have been considered \cite{MRV19,FS24}, along with surprising tightness failures for continuous paths that are related to the appearance of a small fraction of jumps in the limit \cite{BMRV06, SSY21}.
 This naturally asks for tightness criteria for random sets of {\cadlag} paths, which is the focus of the present article.